reruo321/CPP-Self-Study/Online-Judges-CPP/Baekjoon/1033/README.md

 <details>
 <summary><b>SPOILERS</b></summary>

-The problem is the combination of GCD & LCM and one-way DFS.
+One of the solutions is the combination of GCD & LCM and one-way DFS.

 ### Steps
 1. Before we start the DFS, we should multiply all prime numbers from all ratios, excluding just GCD of each ratio.
 For example, there are two ratios as 6:4 and 3:1.
 Then we can get the value of the DFS starting node, v0.